Azure/AI-in-a-Box/edge-ai/customvision-edge-in-a-box/readme.md

             * Deploy model via a deployment manifest
 2. Detection is done to the edge using Custom Vision model
 3. If graffiti is detected, the video is added to Azure Storage account using Blob on Edge
-4. Video is synced upto Azure for further analysis and possibly OCR (Optical Character Recognition)
+4. Video is synced up to Azure for further analysis and possibly OCR (Optical Character Recognition)

 ## Prerequisites
 * An [Azure subscription](https://azure.microsoft.com/en-us/free/).